CDavidHVM/NP-Hysteresis/README.md

 It's not a finished project, so is still in development.
 Perhaps there could be some lines in spanish because it's my native language, but i tried to explain it in comments in english.

 The first part of the project consisting in define the functions to use during all the procces is complete.
 Now the work is in concatenate the functions to work during a periodic transform of conditions.
+MNP v2. file is the first attemp to do so.